theroggio/Robotics-1-La-Sapienza/exercises/Denavit-Hartenberg/Ex1.md

             0 ,0.7071 ,  0.7071 ,-0.7071;
             0 ,   0   ,    0    ,   1   ]

+The determinant of it's 3x3 first minor is +1, so it is a rotation matrix.
 Let's consider the general matrix created by a DH frame:

 M = [ cos(theta) ,  -cos(alpha)sen(theta)  ,   sen(alpha)sen(theta)  ,  a*cos(theta)   ;
       sen(theta) ,   cos(alpha)cos(theta)  ,  -sen(alpha)cos(theta)  ,  a*sen(theta)   ;